 One of the key candidate national developments for infrastructure is for our communities to function as locally resilient and self-supporting networks.
-Along with identifying and prioritising opportunities for vacant and derelict sites, and increasing the density of housing developments, these combined measures will enable the Council and partner agencies to better cluster facilities and services and improve ease of access.
+Along with identifying and prioritising opportunities for vacant and derelict sites in terms of a 'brownfield first approach'and increasing the density of housing developments, these combined measures will enable the Council and partner agencies to better cluster facilities and services and improve ease of access.